odoo/documentation/content/applications/inventory_and_mrp/inventory/product_management/configure.rst

 barcode streamlines operations by automatically registering the grouped quantity.
 However, there are important distinctions:

-- **Tracking individual items within packaging**.
-Once items are removed from the pallet, each bar of soap retains its individual product barcode for separate tracking.
+- **Tracking individual items within packaging**: Once items are removed from the pallet, each bar of soap retains its individual product barcode for separate tracking.
-- **Packaging barcodes are type-specific, not unique**.
-While a barcode can be assigned to represent a "pallet of 96 soap bars," it does not uniquely identify individual pallets (e.g., Pallet #1, Pallet #2).
+- **Packaging barcodes are type-specific, not unique**: While a barcode can be assigned to represent a "pallet of 96 soap bars," it does not uniquely identify individual pallets (e.g., Pallet #1, Pallet #2).
-- **Less flexibility for mixed products**.
-Packaging treats the 96 bars as a single product, which works well for uniform shipments but does not accommodate mixed or variable quantities.
+- **Less flexibility for mixed products**: Packaging treats the 96 bars as a single product, which works well for uniform shipments, but does not accommodate mixed or variable quantities.

-Capturing product information using barcode
+Capture product information using barcode
 -------------------------------------------

-An Odoo user expects the Barcode app to display the typical storage location of a product by scanning a barcode for a container.
+An Odoo user expects the **Barcode** app to display the typical storage location of a product by scanning a barcode for a container.

-**Packages** was the most suitable.
+*Packages* was the most suitable.
 When the :ref:`appropriate setting is enabled
 <inventory/warehouses_storage/enable-package>`, scanning a package barcode displays its contents in
-the Barcode app.
+the **Barcode** app.

 Packages represent physical containers, enabling detailed tracking of the items they hold.
-Scanning a package provides visibility into its contents and facilitates operations like inventory moves.
+Scanning a package provides visibility into its contents and facilitates operations, like inventory moves.

 .. _inventory/product_management/lots-uom:

-Tracking different units of measure in storage
+Track different units of measure in storage
 ----------------------------------------------

 A fruit juice distributor tracks multiple |UoMs| for their operations: